Siegery/dotscripts/README.md

 # dotscripts

-To install links to scripts:
+To install links to scripts type:
 `make`

-To unlink and copy files into bin:
+To unlink and copy files into bin type:
 `make unlink`